-Article 2.
-(1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing air services on the routes specified in the appropriate schedule of the annex hereto (hereinafter called "the agreed services" and "the specified routes").

-(2) Subject to the provisions of the present Agreement, the airline or airlines designated by each Contracting Party shall enjoy, while operating an agreed service on a specified route, the following privileges:

-- (a) to fly without landing across the territory of the other Contracting Party; - (b) to make stops in the said territory for non-traffic purposes; and - (c) to make stops in the said territory at the points specified for that route in the appropriate schedule of the annex to the present Agreement for the purpose of putting down and taking on international traffic in passengers, cargo and mail.

-(3) Nothing in paragraph (2) of this article shall be deemed to confer on the airline or airlines of one Contracting Party the privilege of taking up, in the territory of the other Contracting Party, passengers, cargo or mail carried for remuneration or hire and destined for another point in the territory of that other Contracting Party.

-Article 3.
-(1) Each Contracting Party shall have the right to designate in writing to the other Contracting Party one or more airlines for the purpose of operating the agreed services on the specified routes.

-(2) On receipt of the designation, the other Contracting Party shall, subject to the provisions of paragraphs (3) and (4) of this article, without delay grant to the airline or airlines designated the appropriate operating authorisation.

-(3) The aeronautical authorities of one Contracting Party may require an airline designated by the other Contracting Party to satisfy them that it is qualified to fulfil the conditions prescribed under the laws and regulations normally and reasonably applied by them in conformity with the provisions of the Convention to the operation of international commercial air services.

-(4) Each Contracting Party shall have the right to refuse to accept the designation of an airline and to withhold or revoke the grant to an airline of the privileges specified in paragraph (2) of article 2 of the present Agreement or to impose such conditions as it may deem necessary on the exercise by an airline of those privileges in any case where it is not satisfied that substantial ownership and effective control of that airline are vested in the Contracting Party designating the airline or in nationals of the Contracting Party designating the airline.

-(5) At any time after the provisions of paragraphs (1) and (2) of this article have been complied with, an airline so designated and authorised may begin to operate the agreed service provided that a service shall not be operated unless a tariff established in accordance with the provisions of article 9 of the present Agreement is in force in respect of that service.
+- (2) The annex forms an integral part of this Agreement and any reference to this Agreement shall include a reference to the annex except where otherwise provided. - Article 2.
+(1) Each Contracting Party grants to the other Contracting Party the rights specified in this Agreement for the purpose of establishing air services on the routes specified in the appropriate schedule of the annex. - (2) Subject to the provisions of this Agreement, the airline designated by each Contracting Party shall enjoy, while operating an agreed service on a specified route, the following privileges: - a) To fly without landing across the territory of the Contracting Party; - b) To make stops in the said territory for non-traffic purposes; and - c) To make stops in the said territory at the points specified for that route in the appropriate schedule of the annex for the purpose of putting down and taking on international traffic in passengers, cargo and mail. - (3) Nothing in paragraph (2) of this article shall be deemed to confer on the airline of one Contracting Party the privilege of taking up, in the territory of the other Contracting Party, passengers, cargo or mail carried for the remuneration or hire and destined for another point in the territory of that other Contracting Party. - (4) All rights granted in this Agreement by one Contracting Party shall be exercised only by and exclusively for the benefit of the designated airline of the other Contracting Party. - Article 3.
+(1) Each Contracting Party shall have the right to designate in writing to the other Contracting Party one airline for the purpose of operating the agreed services on the specified routes. - (2) On receipt of the designation, the other Contracting Party shall, subject to the provisions of paragraph (3) and (4) of this article, without delay grant to the airline designated the appropriate operating authorisation. - (3) The aeronautical authorities of one Contracting Party may require an airline designated by the other Contracting Party to satisfy them that it is qualified to fulfil the conditions prescribed under the laws and regulations normally and reasonably applied by them to the operation of international air services in conformity with the provisions of the Convention. - (4) Each Contracting Party shall have the right to refuse to accept the designation of an airline and to withhold or revoke the grant to an airline of the privileges specified in paragraph (2) of article 2 or to impose such conditions as it may deem necessary on the exercise by an airline of those privileges in any case where it is not satisfied that substantial ownership and effective control of that airline are vested in the Contracting Party designating the airline or in nationals of the Contracting Party designating the airline. - (5) At any time after the provisions of paragraph (1) and (2) of this article have been complied with, an airline so designated and authorised may begin to operate the agreed services provided that a service shall not be operated unless a tariff established in accordance with the provisions of article 9 is in force in respect of that service. - (6) Each Contracting Party shall have the right to suspend the exercise by an airline of the privileges specified in paragraph (2) of article 2 or to impose such conditions as it may deem necessary on the exercise by an airline of those privileges in any case where the airline fails to comply with the laws or regulations of the Contracting